De-Zato/song-analysis/README.md

 On the other hand, the categorical features such as key and mode appear to have similar relationships with popularity, indicating that they may not have a significant impact on predicting song popularity.
 However, our analysis does suggest that songs released in later years and songs with explicit language tend to be more popular among listeners.

 - We can conclude that the Random Forest Classifier is the best fit for predicting the popularity of songs.
-The Random Forest Classifier is able to model complex interactions between different features, which is important given the potential non-linear relationships between the features and popularity in this dataset.
+The Random Forest Classifier is able to model complex interactions between different features, which is important given the non-linear relationships between the features and popularity in this dataset.
 Furthermore, the Random Forest Classifier achieved the highest accuracy of 78% and AUC of 64.2% among the evaluated machine learning models.
 The AUC value indicates that the Random Forest Classifier has good performance in distinguishing between positive and negative classes in the binary classification problem.

 ## What we learned
 Throughout the data science project, we learned a number of important skills and techniques related to understanding the data, cleaning and preprocessing the data, and selecting and evaluating machine learning models.